evanbones/etcetera/README.md

   where the player strikes its top surface.
 * **Prickly Can** – A cactus-themed trashcan.
 Clicking the delete button in its interface instantly voids all items inside.
-* **Dream Catcher** – A hanging block (double block) that ticks at night, applying the Drowsy effect to nearby players (allowing them to sleep even if monsters are nearby) and granting Regeneration and Strength at dawn.
+* **Dream Catcher** – A hanging block that applies the Drowsy effect to nearby players at night (allowing them to sleep even if monsters are nearby) and granting Regeneration and Strength at dawn.
 * **Redstone Wires & Components** – Redstone wiring designed for underwater layouts:
     * **Redstone Wires** – Water-resistant redstone wire.
 It doesn't connect to vanilla redstone wire, allowing for